X

 ADP: 20.0 | WR11

 Los Angeles Chargers second-year wide receiver Ladd McConkey was fantastic as a rookie in 2024.
-In half PPR leagues, he finished the season as the WR12 (12.5 PPG), hauled in 82 receptions on 112 targets, and racked up 1,149 yards with seven touchdowns.
+In half-PPR leagues, he finished the season as the WR12 (12.5 PPG), hauled in 82 receptions on 112 targets, and racked up 1,149 yards with seven touchdowns.
 This also doesn't include the rookie record with 197 receiving yards and nine receptions he had in the Chargers' playoff game against the Houston Texans.

-The biggest reason I believe McConkey has a solid shot to crack the top-5 at his position is that he is Justin Herbert's go-to guy.
+The biggest reason I believe McConkey has a solid shot to crack the top five at his position is that he is Justin Herbert's go-to guy.
 The Chargers added Tre Harris, which could cause some concern for targets; however, they no longer have Joshua Palmer, and Quentin Johnston is not a threat.
 Look for McConkey to dominate target share again and take that next step from his team-high 24.5% target share in 2024.

 Because McConkey primarily works out of the slot, he has more of the field to work with compared to an X or Y receiver, who are lined up mainly on the outside and have less field to work with.
 I fully expect McConkey to dominate target share and haul in over 100 receptions in 2025.
 The question is, can he haul in closer to 115 or more, which I believe he can.

 McConkey was eighth in the NFL in target share from inside the 10-yard line at 36.4%.
-Although his 18% target share from inside the 20 leaves much to be desired, if he can haul in another handful of touchdowns this season, there's a chance he can crack the top-5, making him one of my favorite breakout candidates in 2025.
+Although his 18% target share from inside the 20 leaves much to be desired, if he can haul in another handful of touchdowns this season, there's a chance he can crack the top five, making him one of my favorite breakout candidates in 2025.

-Verdict: McConkey is the clear-cut WR1 in the Chargers' wide receiver room, has minimal competition, and is poised to break out in 2025 with his exceptional route running, ability to separate from coverage, and consistent playmaking ability.
+Verdict: McConkey is the clear-cut WR1 in the Chargers wide receiver room, has minimal competition, and is poised to break out in 2025 with his exceptional route running, ability to separate from coverage, and consistent playmaking ability.
 He has much more upside in leagues that favor points per reception.

 Chase Brown, RB, Cincinnati Bengals